XavierChanglingLi/PersonalProject/data structure and algorithm/Checkout Lines/README.md

 To run the simulation:

-Compile: javac Pick2CustomerSimulation.java/PickItemCustomerSimulation.java/PickyCustomerSimulation.java/RandomCustomerSimulation.java
+Compile: javac Pick2CustomerSimulation.java or PickItemCustomerSimulation.java or PickyCustomerSimulation.java or RandomCustomerSimulation.java

-Run: java Pick2CustomerSimulation/PickItemCustomerSimulation/PickyCustomerSimulation/RandomCustomerSimulation
+Run: java Pick2CustomerSimulation or PickItemCustomerSimulation or PickyCustomerSimulation or RandomCustomerSimulation